-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
+ON THIS PAGE: You will learn about the different ways doctors use to treat women with this type of cancer.
 To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best treatments available) for this specific type of cancer.
+This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of cancer.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Ovarian cancer is treated with one or a combination of treatments, most commonly surgery and chemotherapy.
 Each treatment option is described below, followed by an outline of the treatments based on the stage of the disease.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the patient’s preferences and overall health, and personal considerations, such as the woman's age and if she is planning to have children.

 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 As mentioned in Diagnosis , surgery is often needed to find out the complete extent of disease.
-The goal is to provide an accurate stage, because in up to 30% of women with apparently early disease (after imaging tests) there is actually spread to other organs.
+The goal is to provide an accurate stage, because in up to 30% of women with apparently early disease after imaging tests, there is actually spread to other organs.

-Salpingo-oophorectomy.
+- Salpingo-oophorectomy.
 This surgery involves removal of the ovaries and fallopian tubes.
 If both ovaries and both fallopian tubes are removed, it is called a bilateral salpingo-oophorectomy.
 If the woman wants to become pregnant in the future and has early-stage cancer, it may be possible to remove only one ovary and one fallopian tube if the cancer is located in only one ovary.
 That surgery is called a unilateral salpingo-oophorectomy.
 For women with a germ cell tumor , surgery often only needs to remove only the ovary with the tumor, which preserves the woman’s ability to bear children.

-Hysterectomy.
+- Hysterectomy.
 This surgery focuses on the removal of a woman’s uterus and, if necessary, surrounding tissue.
 If only the uterus is removed, it is called a partial hysterectomy.
 A total hysterectomy is when a woman’s uterus and cervix are removed.

-Lymph node dissection.
+- Lymph node dissection.
 The surgeon may remove lymph nodes in the pelvis and paraortic areas.

-Omentectomy.
+- Omentectomy.
 This is surgery to remove the thin tissue that covers the stomach and large intestine.

-Cytoreductive/debulking surgery.
+- Cytoreductive/debulking surgery.
 For women with later-stage ovarian cancer, the goal of this surgery is to remove as much tumor as is safely possible.
 This may include removing tissue from nearby organs, such as the spleen, gallbladder, stomach, bladder, or colon.
 This may involve removing part of all of these organs.
 It is felt such a procedure can reduce a person’s symptoms and can help increase the effectiveness of treatment, such as chemotherapy, given after surgery to control the disease that remains.
-Debulking surgery should be performed by an experienced gynecologic oncologist.
-Talk with your doctor before surgery about the risks and benefits of this procedure and ask about the surgeon’s experience with debulking surgery for ovarian cancer.
+If the disease has spread beyond the ovaries, sometimes chemotherapy is done to shrink the tumor before cytoreductive/debulking surgery.
+This is called neoadjuvant chemotherapy.

 Side effects of ovarian cancer surgery